Cantera/enhancements/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: " Suggest a new feature to enhance Cantera"
+about: "Suggest a new feature to enhance Cantera"
 title: ''
 labels: feature-request
 assignees: ''